 Performance length: 50 minutes

-Venue: ideally on the flat in a school hall with the audience on four sides
+Venue: ideally on the flat in a school hall with the audience on three sides

 Getting There, a highly entertaining play delivered with enthusiasm and energy, focuses on encouraging young people to take responsibility for their personal safety on their way to school, whether on foot, bicycle or public transport, by allowing them to empathise with recognisable characters and to become fully engaged in the action.